hazelcast/hazelcast/hazelcast-documentation/src/QueueConfiguration.md

 </hazelcast>
 ```

 Hazelcast distributed queue has one synchronous backup by default.
-By having this backup, when a cluster member with a queue goes down, another member having the backups will continue.
+By having this backup, when a cluster member with a queue goes down, another member having the backup of that queue will continue.
 Therefore, no items are lost.
-You can define the count of synchronous backups using the `backup-count` element in the declarative configuration.
-A queue can also have asynchronous backups, you can define the count using the `async-backup-count` element.
+You can define the number of synchronous backups for a queue using the `backup-count` element in the declarative configuration.
+A queue can also have asynchronous backups: you can define the number of asynchronous backups using the `async-backup-count` element.

-The `max-size` element defines the maximum size of the queue.
-You can use the `empty-queue-ttl` element when you want to purge unused or empty queues after a period of time.
-If you define a value (time in seconds) for this element, then your queue will be destroyed if it stays empty or unused for the time you give.
+To set the maximum size of the queue, use the `max-size` element.
+To purge unused or empty queues after a period of time, use the `empty-queue-ttl` element.
+If you define a value (time in seconds) for the `empty-queue-ttl` element, then your queue will be destroyed if it stays empty or unused for the time you give.

 <br></br>